Moselova/Moselova/README.md

 - 👀 I’m interested in frontend web development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any project you feel i can help out with with my current skils which are html, css and javascript for now
-- 📫 How to reach me on twitter mosesfaye9@gmail.com
+- 📫 How to reach me: mosesfaye9@gmail.com
-- website i've built that are live:
-- smileyaccessories.netlify.app
-- contestgame-site.netlify.app
+-
 -
 -